kfrank/kfrank.github.io/_posts/2014-08-25-everything-looks-the-same.md

 They're all modern sans-serifs that are easy to read and work with a variety of different logos.
 In short, very flexible.
 Yet, overuse dilutes any uniqueness.

 ###Bootstrap
 I get it.
 It's easy to use.
-[Bootstrap](http://getbootstrap.com/) can be a great tool for quickly creating prototypes, but when a product gets built with it, it can be easy to think the work has been done.
+[Bootstrap](http://getbootstrap.com/) can be a great tool for quickly creating prototypes.
+However, when a product gets built using Bootstrap, it can be easy to think the work has been done.

 It works.
 It feels like a real product.
 It has whitespace.

 However, over time we've noticed that websites built with bootstrap still look like bootstrap.
 Heck, even toolkits based off bootstrap look like bootstrap.